Home » Things to do » Family Fun Days Out » Festivals

 How much does it cost?

+Free entry on Friday for all before 3pm.
 The prices for the Pine Rivers Show vary, but there are affordable options for families.
 Tickets can be purchased only at the Entry Gates (Eftpos available).
-Tickets are $15 for adults and $10 for students (from high school and above) and pensioners.
-For those with primary age children or younger, you’ll be happy to know that entry for them is free.
+Tickets are $20 for adults and $10 for high school students and older people.
+Children aged 12 years and under are granted free access.

 What is there to do at the show?